QuantEcon/lecture-source-py/source/rst/numpy.rst

     """
     Modifies ecdf.py from QuantEcon to add in a plot method

     """

     class ECDF:
         """
         One-dimensional empirical distribution function given a vector of observations.

         Parameters
         ----------
         observations : array_like
             An array of observations

         Attributes
         ----------
         observations : array_like
             An array of observations

         """

         def __init__(self, observations):
             self.observations = np.asarray(observations)

         def __call__(self, x):
             """
             Evaluates the ecdf at x

             Parameters
             ----------
             x : scalar(float)
                 The x at which the ecdf is evaluated

             Returns
             -------
             scalar(float)
                 Fraction of the sample less than x

             """
             return np.mean(self.observations <= x)

         def plot(self, a=None, b=None):
             """
             Plot the ecdf on the interval [a, b].

             Parameters
             ----------
             a : scalar(float), optional(default=None)
-                Lower end point of the plot interval b : scalar(float), optional(default=None)
+                Lower endpoint of the plot interval
+            b : scalar(float), optional(default=None)
-                Upper end point of the plot interval
+                Upper endpoint of the plot interval

             """

             # === choose reasonable interval if [a, b] not specified === #
             if a is None:
                 a = self.observations.min() - self.observations.std()
             if b is None:
                 b = self.observations.max() + self.observations.std()

             # === generate plot === #
             x_vals = np.linspace(a, b, num=100)
             f = np.vectorize(self.__call__)